 Zeolite is a porous crystalline material composed of silicon, aluminum, and oxygen.
 The aluminum in the framework of zeolite crystal directly influences catalytic properties.
 Zeolite has been used as a catalyst to produce gasoline from crude petroleum.
 However, changing the molecular structure, strictly controlling the position of the aluminum, or changing the size of pores can produce new catalytic reactions.
-Chemists were particularly interested in the strict control of the position of aluminum, which we achieved for the

-Selective production of chemical substances by controlling the position of aluminum at the atomic level first time in the world in 2015.
+Chemists were particularly interested in the strict control of the position of aluminum, which we achieved for the <section-header><text> first time in the world in 2015.
 The unique method of control is one of the strengths of our research.